ArthurSouzaC/ArthurSouzaC/README.md

 ### Hi there! 👋
  I'm Arthur, and this is my GitHub.
-Here you will see a lot of Javascript, Node.js, ReactJS, Angular and web projects in general.
+Here you will see a lot of Javascript/Typescript code and web projects in general, including technologies such as Node.js, React, Angular, and many others.

 ### About me
 - I live in Brazil and I'm 17 y/o